-The analysis of Albuquerque, NM MSA's employment landscape reveals a multifaceted economy with both strong growth sectors and areas of potential concern.
+The analysis of the Albuquerque MSA's employment landscape reveals a multifaceted economy with both strong growth sectors and areas of potential concern.
 Key industries such as Health Care and Social Assistance, Professional, Scientific, and Technical Services, and Construction continue to be crucial drivers of economic growth, as evidenced by their significant contributions to employment and their steady demand for workers.
-These sectors not only provide substantial employment opportunities but also offer stability and resilience, which are vital for sustaining Albuquerque's economic health.
+These sectors not only provide substantial employment opportunities but also offer stability and resilience, which are vital for sustaining the Central Region's economic health.